owncloud-archive/documentation/admin_manual/configuration/server/occ_command.rst

 ::

-  occ config:app:set user_ldap updateAttributesInterval --value=7200
+  sudo -u www-data php occ config:app:set user_ldap updateAttributesInterval --value=7200

 In the example above, the interval is being set to 7200 seconds.
 Assuming the above example was used, the command would output the following: